hema8Codes/hema8Codes/README.md

 </div>

 <h4 align ="left">
 I am a Software Developer from Delhi, India.
 An avid explorer of new technologies, I profoundly enjoy and work hard to develop projects.
 I am a self-motivated person.
 My interest includes software development, and data structures and algorithms and I love participating in various technical events.
-I am enthusiastic in solving problems and currently exploring the GPS and geospatial technology.
+I am enthusiastic in solving problems.
 </h4>
 <br>
 <br>